Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Task-oriented Dialogue Systems

-Some works choose to combine domain classification, intent detection, and slot filling into a multitask learning framework to jointly optimize the shared latent space. \cite{hakkani2016multi} applied a bi-directional RNN-LSTM architecture to jointly perform three tasks. \cite{chen2016end} proposed an end-to-end memory network and used a memory module to store user intent and slot values in history utterances.
+\paragraph*{Unifying domain classification, intent detection, and slot filling} Some works choose to combine domain classification, intent detection, and slot filling into a multitask learning framework to jointly optimize the shared latent space. \cite{hakkani2016multi} applied a bi-directional RNN-LSTM architecture to jointly perform three tasks. \cite{liu2016attention} augmented the traditional RNN encoder-decoder model with an attention mechanism to manage intent detection and slot filling.
+The slot filling applied explicit alignment. \cite{chen2016end} proposed an end-to-end memory network and used a memory module to store user intent and slot values in history utterances.
 Attention was further applied to iteratively select relevant intent and slot values at the decoding stage.
 Multi-task learning of three NLU subtasks contributed to the domain scaling and facilitated the zero-shot or few-shot training when transferring to a new domain~\citep{bapna2017towards, lee2019zero}. \cite{zhang2018joint} captured the hierarchical structure of dialogue semantics in NLU multi-task learning by applying a capsule-based neural network.
 With a dynamic routing-by-agreement strategy, the proposed architecture raised the accuracy of both intent detection and slot filling on the SNIPS-NLU and ATIS dataset.
-A series of work adopted multi-task framework to model the relationship between slots and intent. \cite{zhang2016joint} proposed a shared RNN encoder to capture the shared feature between the two tasks. \cite{liu2016attention} further proposed an attention mechanism to better model the relationship.
-Another series of work considered the single information ﬂow from intent to slot by explicitly leveraging intent information to guide slot ﬁlling task. \cite{goo2018slot} and \cite{li2018self} proposed a gate mechanism to explicitly apply intent information for slot ﬁlling. \cite{qin-etal-2019-stack} proposed a stack-propagation framework and token-level intent detection mechanism to explicitly leverage intent information to guide slot ﬁlling.
-In addition, some work considered a bi-directional connection between slot filling and intent detection. \cite{wang2018bi}, \cite{liu2019cm}, \cite{niu2019novel}, and \cite{qin2021co} proposed models to promote slot ﬁlling and intent detection via mutual interaction.
-In recent years, \cite{teng2021injecting} considered the Chinese SLU setting to promote the Chinese community. \cite{qin2020towards} proposed an adaptive graph-interactive framework for joint multiple intent detection and slot filling.
-Besides, a multi-intent benchmark has been introduced for facilitating the research.
-Cross-lingual SLU \citep{liu2020attention, ijcai2020-533} has also been considered for alleviating data scarcity problem.